spuithori/svelte-ionic-app/README.md

 - Get many to test and use Svelte, Ionic and Vite :)

 ## Issues - help needed/workaround provided
+- A nicer logo for this app - anyone can help?

 - IonTabs and IonPage have their own implementation only accessible as Svelte component, not web component.
 Need to figure out how to wrap them into a webcomponent, without loosing animation stuff.
 Webcomponent of ion-page gives known issue on transition (https://github.com/Auroratide/svelte-custom-element-transitions).
 So no webcomponent of ion-page available for now.
 IonPage does seem to work nicely though.
 Later I might try wrapping the ion-nav in other element and see if that makes the animation go?

 - Ion Back Button - does not show nor work - rebuild using https://github.com/ionic-team/ionic-framework/blob/main/core/src/components/back-button/back-button.tsx